Referrals & Services

 - Referrals are made by parents, physicians, public health nurses and preschool teachers with consent from parents.

-- Parents may check on their child’s development by completing the Ages and Stages Questionnaires.
+- Parents may self-assess their child’s development by completing the Ages and Stages Questionnaires.

 - Medical providers may refer a child by downloading and completing the EI/ECSE Referral & Referral Feedback Form and submitting it via email or fax to (541) 346-6189.

 - Watch a video to learn how a child’s speech is screened using a questionnaire.

 How does a child qualify for services?

 - Parents complete a hearing and vision questionnaire and a developmental checklist.
 This information is reviewed by a developmental specialist.

 - If the questionnaire indicates the child has delays, an evaluation is recommended.

 - Evaluations will be done at home, at Early Childhood CARES or in the preschool setting.